-Algeciras has a well-connected transport system, including buses and ferries to nearby regions.
+Algeciras has a well-connected transport system with buses and trains linking to major Spanish cities.

 EUR €